zhaoxin-chang/zhaoxin-chang.github.io/_pages/about.md

 Research Interests
 ======
 I am interested in wireless sensing and mobile computing.
-My recent research focuses on UWB and LoRa based sensing, including human sensing and soil moisture sensing.
+My research focuses on sensing theory and applications based on various types of wireless signals, including mmWave, UWB and LoRa.

 Publications
 ======